← All Articles

 What an FTP Test Actually Tells You

 A 20-minute FTP test tells you how well you can sustain a 20-minute effort.
 That is it.
 It provides one data point at one duration, and then applies a coefficient to estimate a threshold value.
+Your fitness is a curve, not a number, and a single point on that curve cannot capture the shape.
 The problem is that this number represents a performance metric, not a physiological one.
 It tells you what you did.
 It does not tell you how your body produced the energy to do it.

 Think of it this way.
 Two athletes could test at identical FTP values and have completely different physiological profiles underneath.
 One might have a massive aerobic base with a low ceiling.
 The other might be glycolytically dominant with a narrow aerobic zone.
 Prescribing the same training zones to both athletes based on the same FTP number would be a mistake, because they need fundamentally different training to improve.